Chyarpsh/aws-cloud-engineer-projects/p2-lab03-vpc-traffic-flow-and-security/README.md

 AWS Global View simplifies auditing and resource discovery across regions

-# 📂 Project Structure

-/VPC_Traffic_Flow_and_Security/
-│
-├── VPC_Traffic_Flow_and_Security.pdf     # Full lab write-up with diagrams, screenshots, and explanations └── README.md                             # This file
-|── /screenshots/                              # If you want to store images referenced in the PDF

 # 📜 About This Lab

 This lab is part of the AWS Cloud Engineer Projects series, designed to build practical, job-ready cloud skills across networking, security, compute, DevOps, and data engineering.